 What Is Domain Authority?

 For example, a site with a score of 100 is much more likely to appear on the first page of search engine results pages, and a site with a score of 1 probably won’t show up at all.
 It seems pretty open-and-shut: sites with higher Domain Authority do better than sites with none at all, at least if the numbers are to be believed.
-So, how important is DA scoring?
+So, how important is DA scoring (or Domain Rating or Authority Score)?
 Actually… not as important as you might assume.

 Relevant Sites Rank Higher

 When it comes to hitting that elusive first page of Google, relevance matters more than your DA score.
-Your DA signifies that your site should rank high in Google, in theory.
+Your DA signifies that your site should rank high in Google, as Moz understands how to drive ranking.
 In practice, the relevance of your site tends to play a much larger role.
 What Domain Authority is good at has more to do with letting you know the potential of your page for clicks, not showing whether or not it’s thriving with tangible results.

 Google’s job is to make sure that when someone searches for information, they’re happy with the results they find.
 One of the most important ways they accomplish this is through tools known as Spiders, which are like robotic scouts that a search engine sends out to research and compile pages that fit together under similar search umbrellas.
 So even if your page ranks high when it comes to page authority in SEO, that’s no guarantee that it actually fits in with those other pages…and, by extension, that it will matter to someone who’s searching for the term it shows up under.